 - Announcement: A marketing drive that you create within your vCita account and distribute via email or SMS.

 - Automatic message: A message generated by vCita to help you automate business workflows.
 The messages can be is sent via email or SMS.

 You can see the referring URL for a website or Client Portal source in the Source details popup (refer to Viewing the Source of a Conversation, above).
 In the case of a website source, the popup also displays the Channel, or the type of widget that was used as the source.
 Some examples of website channels are buttons, calendars and contact forms.

-When the source is a campaign, the popup shows the distribution channel (Email or SMS) and the name of the campaign.
-Clicking the Campaign link opens the Statistics page for the campaign.
+When the source is an Announcement, the popup shows the distribution channel (Email or SMS) and the name of the Announcement.
+Clicking the link opens the Statistics page for the Announcement.